 Overview of the management of bronchiectasis (see below for the management of exacerbations)

 The management of bronchiectasis is not strongly supported by clinical trial evidence and clinical practice guidelines have largely been formulated through consensus in expert opinion.
+However, the majority of patients with bronchiectasis produce sputum on a daily basis so it is clinically accepted that the clearance of secretions from the airways should be the cornerstone of daily treatment.

 The development of a management plan (Fig. 1) for patients with bronchiectasis should be guided by the input of a respiratory physician and a physiotherapist with experience in airway clearance techniques.
 The constituents of the management plan will be guided by symptom burden, exacerbation frequency, sputum microbiology, lung function and the presence of exacerbating factors, respiratory comorbidity (asthma, COPD etc) and disease complications.